-You probably don’t know it, but all our granolas, snacks and bulk ingredients are sulfite-free!
-In this article, we will explain why we chose sulfite-free products and recipes.
+You probably don’t know it, but all our granolas, snacks and bulk ingredients are sulphite-free!
+In this article, we will explain why we chose sulphite-free products and recipes.

 What are sulphites?

-The sulphites (also written sulfites) are salts of sulfur dioxide with antioxidants and antiseptic properties.
-They are thus used in the food industry as preservatives.
-What is less known is that they are also naturally present in certain foods and in the body.
+Sulphites are salts of sulfur dioxide with antioxidants and antiseptic properties.
+They are used in the food industry as preservatives.
+What is less well-known is that they are also naturally present in certain foods and in the body.

-In the end, we can find them a little everywhere in our daily diet at different dosages.
-In large quantities in dried fruits, wine, cider, alcoholic or non-alcoholic beer, bottled lemon or lime juice, dried fruit, shellfish, processed food, vinegar, pickles, mustard, cold cuts…
+Varying amounts of sulphites can be found in much of what we eat and drink.
+Sulphites are found in greater quantities in dried fruit, wine, cider, alcoholic and non-alcoholic beer, bottled lemon or lime juice, shellfish, processed food, vinegar, pickles, mustard, cold cuts…

-In Canada, sulphites must be displayed on the packaging.
-Either in the list of ingredients or with a statement “Contains Sulfites”, if they are added directly to a food as food additives or if their quantity exceeds 10 ppm (10 parts per million in the finished product).
-For some time, the name necessarily contains the term “sulphites” to avoid any confusion.
+In Canada, if a food contains sulphites, that information must be on the packaging, either in the list of ingredients or with a statement “Contains Sulphites” if they are added directly to a food as food additives or if their quantity exceeds 10 ppm (10 parts per million in the finished product).
+The label must contain the term “sulphites” to avoid any confusion.

-In Europe too, the declaration of the presence of sulphites in food is obligatory when their concentration reaches 10 mg / kg or 10 mg / L. The various types of sulphites will then be designated under these codes: E 220 (sulfur dioxide), E 221 (sodium sulphite), E 223 (sodium bisulphite), E 224 (sodium metabisulphite), E 225 (potassium sulphite), E 226 (calcium sulphite), E 227 (calcium bisulphite), E 228 (potassium hydrogen sulphite).
+In Europe, the law requires a label declaring sulphites in food when their concentration reaches 10 mg / kg or 10 mg / L. The various types of sulphites will then be designated under these codes: E 220 (sulfur dioxide), E 221 (sodium sulphite), E 223 (sodium bisulphite), E 224 (sodium metabisulphite), E 225 (potassium sulphite), E 226 (calcium sulphite), E 227 (calcium bisulphite), and E 228 (potassium hydrogen sulphite).

 Should I avoid them?

-If you are very sulfites intolerant, avoiding them can be perhaps a question of life or death.
-It will be useful to find out by reading the lists of ingredients and asking questions, especially in restaurants that must be able to inform you about their presence.
+If you are very intolerant to sulphites, avoiding them might be a question of life or death.
+It is useful to find out about the presence of sulphites by reading ingredient lists and asking questions, especially in restaurants that are required to be able to inform you whether or not they are in your food.
 More info on the Health Canada website.

 In general, we think it’s best to avoid them as much as possible.
-Indeed, depending on your consumption mode, it is possible to exceed the daily dose recommended by WHO (0.7 mg / kg of body weight per day).
-For this, prefer organic foods without sulphites, as well as organic or biodynamic wines that contain fewer sulfites than conventional wines.
-For example, organic regulation of wine in Europe, Canada and the USA limits the addition of sulfites.
-Organic wines can contain 30% to 50% less.
+Indeed, depending on your diet, it is possible to exceed the daily dose recommended by WHO (0.7 mg / kg of body weight per day).
+To do this, opt for organic foods without sulphites, as well as organic or biodynamic wines that contain fewer sulphites than conventional wines.
+For example, organic regulation of wine in Europe, Canada and the USA limits the addition of sulphites.
+As a result, organic wines can contain 30% to 50% fewer sulphites.
 Also avoid low-end ready-made food and processed food.